 To our knowledge, this paper is the first work on inferring simple solutions to recursion-free Horn-clause constraints.
-Existing approaches to solving recursion-free Horn-clause constraints can be classified into two types: the iterative approach that uses interpolation as a blackbox process to solve the constraints one predicate variable at a time [20, 18], and the constraint-expansion approach that reduces the problem to tree interpolation (equivalently, solving "tree-like" constraints) [11, 13, 14].
+Existing approaches to solving recursionfree Horn-clause constraints can be classified into two types: the iterative approach that uses interpolation as a blackbox process to solve the constraints one predicate variable at a time [20, 18], and the constraint-expansion approach that reduces the problem to tree interpolation (equivalently, solving "tree-like" constraints) [11, 13, 14].
 As remarked above, the iterative approach is unsuited for inferring simple solutions because a solution inferred for one predicate variable can affect the rest and block the discovery of a simple solution for the whole.
 The constraint-expansion approach is also unsuited for inferring simple solutions because it makes exponentially many copies of predicate variables whose solutions are conjuncted to form the solution for the original, thereby resulting in a complex solution (see also the discussion in Section 3.1).

 Paper Organization.
 The rest of the paper is organized as follows.
 Section 2 presents preliminary definitions.
 Section 3 and its subsections describe the new constraint solving algorithm in a top-down manner.
 We first present the toplevel process in Section 3.
 Section 3.1 describes the sub-algorithm for inferring simple solutions for samples.
 As we explain there in more detail, inferring simple solutions to samples requires its own innovations as simply applying the existing approaches can produce complex solutions.
 To this end, we present a novel approach where the problem is decomposed into smaller subproblems for which simple solutions can be found easily and combined to form a simple solution for the whole sample set.
 We describe the approach in detail in Sections 3.1-3.3.
 We report on a preliminary implementation and experiment results in Section 4, and conclude the paper in Section 5.
-The extended report [21] contains extra materials and omitted proofs.
+Appendix contains extra materials and proofs omitted from the main body of the paper.

-Interpolation between φ_1 and φ_2 is equivalent to solving the Horn-clause constraint $\{P(\widetilde{x}) \Leftarrow \phi_1, \bot \Leftarrow P(\widetilde{x}) \land \neg \phi_2\}$ where $\{\widetilde{x}\} = fvs(\phi_1) \cap fvs(\phi_2)$.
+3 Interpolation between φ_1 and φ_2 is equivalent to solving the Horn-clause constraint $\{P(\tilde{x}) \leftarrow \phi_1, \bot \leftarrow P(\tilde{x}) \land \neg \phi_2\}$ where $\{\tilde{x}\} = fvs(\phi_1) \cap fvs(\phi_2)$.